01 of 03

 Dye Bath Preparation

 To make the dye bath, either use the same water you used for the mordanting process or fresh.
-Add your dandelions -- this same method could be used for a variety of natural dyestuffs, I'm sure -- bring to a boil and let boil for 2-3 hours.
-Allow to cool completely (the book suggests overnight, which I ended up following) and strain before dyeing.
+Add your dandelions―this same method could be used for a variety of natural dyestuffs―bring to a boil and let boil for 2 to 3 hours.
+Allow to cool completely (the book suggests overnight, which we ended up following) and strain before dyeing.

-How much dyestuff do you need?
+How much dyestuffs do you need?
 For goldenrod, the book suggested 100 percent of the weight of the yarn in fresh flowers or 50 percent in dried.
-I had picked flowers over the course of a week or so and kept them in the refrigerator so they were semi-fresh, and I went ahead and used almost all that I had -- 70 grams, or more than 200 percent of the weight of the yarn.
-The yarn did not exhaust the dye, however, so I clearly could have gotten away with less.
+We had picked flowers over the course of a week or so and kept them in the refrigerator so they were semi-fresh, and we went ahead and used almost all that we had―70 grams, or more than 200 percent of the weight of the yarn.
+The yarn did not exhaust the dye, however, so we clearly could have gotten away with less.

 The point is that there's a lot you can predict about dyeing with natural materials, and a lot that you can't, so there's probably a wide range in which the amount of dyestuff you have will dye your yarn more or less vividly.Continue to 2 of 3 below.